-However, we have seen content marketing efforts pay dividends for various health care businesses, and the possibility of using inbound techniques to drive revenue for healthcare organizations presents exciting opportunities for the industry at large.
+However, we have seen inbound marketing efforts pay dividends for various healthcare businesses, and the possibility of using inbound techniques to drive revenue for healthcare organizations presents exciting opportunities for the industry at large.

-With the right content marketing strategy, healthcare businesses can drive traffic to their websites, building trust with prospects who turn into leads and customers.
+With the right strategy, healthcare businesses can drive traffic to their websites, building trust with prospects who turn into leads and customers.

 To start simple, just focus on the questions your customers are asking.

 Years ago, in the dark days of the Great Recession, business owner Marcus Sheridan found a way to save his company.
 Facing an overdrawn bank account and a dwindling customer base, he set out to openly and honestly answer customer questions on his website.